st-bender/pyeppaurora/README.md

 using different parametrizations: Roble and Ridley, 1987 [1], Fang et al., 2008 [2], and Fang et al., 2010 [3].

+:warning: This package is in **alpha** stage, that is, it may or may not work, and the interface might change in future versions.

 ## Install

 ### Requirements